 However, after an unfortunate mishap, my precious was no more.
 And so on my most recent trip, I had no choice but to expand my repertoire.

 What had been one lens then became two: the 16-35mm and the 70-200mm.
 These were not ideal for a cover-all travel lens.
 They were far heavier and bulkier, and to be honest, I felt like they were going to let me down—like I was going to miss so many shots without my trusty workhorse.

 To my surprise, however, the images I came home with were far better than those from previous trips.
 Four months of use showed me how much was possible with these lenses that I had never bothered to get to know well.
 These days, the two lenses rank among my personal favorites.

 A lens is capable of a lot more than we realize when we first pick it up—especially after you’ve finally mastered it.
-To help you, here are a few handy tips to master whichever piece of equipment you’re currently using.
+To help you, here are a few handy tips to help you understand and master your camera lens.

 The first step to mastering anything is to put in the hours.
 While Malcolm Gladwell famously says it takes 10,000 hours to truly master a skill, you only really need a few hours of hard work to start reaping the benefits of your new lens.

 Go on an adventure and take only that lens, whether it’s a portrait or a landscape.
 If it’s your only option, you’ll soon discover you can do far more with it than you thought possible.
 As with anything else, the more you practice, the better you’ll become.